-AGR 10 - Introduction to Animal Science

-CSU/UC (Unit limitation) General Education Area A
+AGR 10 - Introduction to Animal Science 3.0 units CSU/UC (Unit limitation) General Education Area A C-ID AS 104

-34 hours lecture/51 hours lab

-This is a course in principles of Animal

-Science.
-Topics will include anatomy,

-physiology, endocrinology, reproduction,

-molecular and classical genetics, animal

-health and animal behavior.
-The course will

-provide an overview of the origin,

-characteristics, adaptation and contribution

-of farm animals to the agriculture industry.

-Laboratory exercises will provide an

-introduction to the empirical method

-including data collection and analysis.
+Recommended Preparation: ENGL105 or equivalent assessment placement.
+34 hours lecture/51 hours lab This is a course in principles of Animal Science.
+Topics will include anatomy, physiology, endocrinology, reproduction, molecular and classical genetics, animal health and animal behavior.
+The course will provide an overview of the origin, characteristics, adaptation and contribution of farm animals to the agriculture industry.
+Laboratory exercises will provide an introduction to the empirical method including data collection and analysis.